akveo/react-native-ui-kitten/DEV_DOCS.md

 To start a new release (publish the framework packages on NPM) you need:

 1. Create a new release branch with template `release/vX.X.X`
-3. Run tests: `npm run release:validate`
+3. Run tests: `yarn release:validate`
 3. MANUALLY update a version in main ./package.json to a new one
-4. Generate documentation if needed: `npm run docs:start`
+4. Generate documentation if needed: `yarn docs:start`
-5. Generate changelog: `npm run version:changelog`
+5. Generate changelog: `yarn release:changelog`
 6. Fix/expand changelog manually
 7. Update documentation (e.g [DEV_DOCS.md](./DEV_DOCS.md)) files if needed
 8. Push the branch, create PR, approve - merge
 9. Pull the upstream (master or another version branch (e.g. 4.0.1, next))
-10. Run tests: `npm run release:validate`
+10. Run tests: `yarn release:validate`
-11. Assemble build: `npm run release:prepare`
+11. Assemble build: `yarn release:prepare`
-12. Publish the package to npm: `npm run release`
+12. Publish the package to npm: `yarn release`
 13. Create and push [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with template `(vX.X.X)`
 14. Create release on GitHub for the tag